CSuperlei/SINCaller/README.md

-# scSNVIndel
+# scSNVIndel:Searching the potential of using Bi-LSTM neural network for single cell SNV and Indel calling.
-scSNVIndel:  Searching the potential of using Bi-LSTM neural network for single cell SNV and Indel calling.
+s

 ## Introduction
 Single cell sequence is popular sequencing technique in recent years.